Understanding Kanuma Festival in Andhra Pradesh: History, Significance, and Traditions

 Location:

-Throughout Andhra Pradesh.
+Throughout Andhra Pradesh and Telangana.

 The month of Celebration: